SoftwareAG/c8y-docs/content/machine-learning/remaining-useful-life-bundle/remaining-useful-life-using-demo-device.md

 #### Start with Machine Learning Workbench

 Follow the steps described in [Machine Learning Workbench > Upload a project](/machine-learning/web-app-mlw/#upload-a-project) and upload the *RemainingUsefulLifeDemoProject.zip* project to MLW.
 This creates a new project named **RemainingUsefulLifeDemoProject_uuid**, with a number of resources.
-You will get text and csv files in the **Data** folder and notebooks in the **Code** folder.
+You will get .text and .csv files in the **Data** folder and notebooks in the **Code** folder.

 #### Train the PMML model